Parliamentary.ai

 Overview

 The Drugs (Roadside Testing) Bill aims to introduce roadside drug testing in England and Wales.
-It amends existing road traffic legislation to allow for preliminary drug tests and increases penalties for drug-driving offences, particularly repeat offenders.
+It amends existing road traffic legislation to allow for preliminary drug tests at the roadside and increases driving bans for drug-related offences.

 Description

-Amendment of the Road Traffic Act 1988: The bill mandates that the Secretary of State approve a device for administering preliminary roadside drug tests within 12 months of the bill's passage.
+• Roadside Drug Tests: The Secretary of State must approve a device for administering preliminary drug tests within 12 months of the bill passing.

-Amendment of the Road Traffic Offenders Act 1988: The bill introduces mandatory minimum driving bans for drug-driving offences.
-A first offence within three years of a previous drug-driving conviction will result in a minimum 12-month ban; subsequent offences will lead to a minimum two-year ban.
+• Increased Penalties: Driving bans for drug-related offenses are significantly increased.
+A first offense within three years of a previous drug-related driving offense will result in a minimum 12-month ban, and subsequent offenses will result in a minimum two-year ban.

-The bill will come into effect three months after it receives royal assent and does not apply to Northern Ireland.
+The bill will come into effect three months after it receives Royal Assent and will not apply to Northern Ireland.

 Government Spending